 In people with diabetes, the pancreas doesn’t make any insulin, or enough insulin to work effectively.

 Glucose comes from the carbohydrate foods we eat.
 Carbohydrate foods include bread, pasta, rice, cereals, fruits, starchy vegetables, milk and yoghurt.
 The body breaks carbohydrates down into glucose which then enters the blood stream.
 For glucose to enter all the cells in the body and be used for energy, insulin must be available.
+To learn more about healthy food choices click here for our online learning program.

 For people with diabetes, the glucose stays in the blood instead of being turned into energy.
 This is why blood glucose levels are higher in people with diabetes.
 High blood glucose can cause short and long term damage to the body.
 Complications can impact many areas of the body including heart, brain, kidneys, eyes and feet.